Teresa Stephenson, (916) 443-9012, info@wVisit Albuquerque.com

 Project: Summer 2008 Affordable Campaign

 was named by AAA as the second most affordable travel destination (based on food and lodging costs).
-Playing off the affordable ranking and with the heightened media awareness about high gas prices and expensive plane travel, the Albuquerque CVB ran a targeted campaign to encourage people in nearby markets to visit this summer.
+Playing off the affordable ranking and with the heightened media awareness about high gas prices and expensive plane travel, the Visit Albuquerque ran a targeted campaign to encourage people in nearby markets to visit this summer.
 The campaign included radio and online advertising, a sweepstakes program, on-air promotional contests and use of the bureau’s e-newsletter.
 The timeliness of the message, in conjunction with the news media coverage of the economy and gas prices, resonated with the target audience.

 • (CA) Conference and Visitors Bureaus